Read in 4 minutes

 /usr/bin/echo utility, but usually, the shell built-in version will take precedence.
 We will cover the Bash builtin version of

 echo [-neE] [ARGUMENTS]

 - When the

--noption is specified, the trailing newline is suppressed.
+-noption is used, the trailing newline is suppressed.

 - If the

--eoption is specified, the following backslash-escaped characters will be interpreted:
+-eoption is given, the following backslash-escaped characters will be interpreted:

 \\- Displays a backslash character.